snacksident/Newsies-Rush/README.md

 ## MVP Checklist:

-* Render a neighborhood - pop up directions and start button
+- [x] Render a neighborhood

-* Randomly select which houses are subscribers and not
+- [x] Randomly select which houses are subscribers and not

-* Score money for delivering to correct houses
+- [x] Score points for delivering to correct houses

-* Bicycle automatically rides through neighborhood, ability to toss papers left or right
+- [x] Bicycle automatically rides through neighborhood, ability to toss papers left or right

-* Restart / Play Again button
+- [x] Restart / Play Again button

-* Game ends when newspaper runs out or user score threshold is met
+- [x] Game ends when newspaper runs out or user score threshold is met

-* Display score - updating as user scores points
+- [x] Display score - updating as user scores points

 ___
 ## Stretch Goals:

-* Some houses have pets to chase you
+- [ ] Some houses have pets to chase you

-* User has *some* control of x/y location of bike
+- [x] User has control of x/y location of bike

 * Score extra money for delivering the paper *accurately*

-* Lose money for delivering to houses that have not subscribed to the newspaper
+- [x] Lose money for delivering to houses that have not subscribed to the newspaper

 * Create obstacles in the neighborhood that you can crash into - slowing you down.

 * Multiple difficulties

-* Powerups (speed boost, invincible, extra time)
+- [x] Powerups

-* Traffic
+    - [x] extra newspapers

-* Bike selection (different stats)
+    - [ ] speed boost

 * Graphics overhaul